SyN415/local-marketplace-lister/TASK.md

 ### November 21, 2025 - Storage Bucket Configuration 🪣
 **Session Summary:**
 Created the missing `listings` storage bucket in Supabase to resolve the "Bucket not found" error during image uploads.
-Added a new migration file to ensure the bucket exists and has the correct public/authenticated policies.
+Used the Supabase MCP tool to directly execute SQL queries to create the bucket and applying the necessary public/authenticated policies since the migration file approach wasn't auto-applying in the current environment.

 **Completed Tasks:**
-- [x] Created migration `20251121000001_create_storage_bucket.sql`.
+- [x] Verified bucket absence using MCP `execute_sql`.
-- [x] Configured `listings` bucket as public.
+- [x] Executed SQL to create `listings` bucket.
-- [x] Added RLS policies for public viewing and authenticated uploads/updates/deletes.
+- [x] Executed SQL to set up RLS policies (Public Select, Authenticated Insert/Update/Delete).
-- [x] Applied migration to local database.
+- [x] Verified bucket creation.

----
----
-### November 20, 2025 - AI Image Analysis Enhancement 🤖
-**Session Summary:**
-Refactoring the AI service to provide more targeted, sales-oriented analysis of uploaded images.
-The goal is to better identify sellable items and generate persuasive descriptions that drive sales, rather than generic scene descriptions.

-**Current Task Requirements:**
-- [ ] Identify sellable items (Apparel, Electronics, Home & Garden, etc.).
-- [ ] Generate concise, persuasive, sales-oriented descriptions.
-- [ ] Return structured JSON: `{ itemDescription, category }`.
-- [ ] Handle "no sellable items" case.
-- [ ] Update AI prompt with specific role (Expert sales copywriter) and constraints.

 *This development log will be updated regularly throughout the project lifecycle to track progress, document decisions, and maintain development momentum.*